jeff1evesque/interview-wikipedia/README.md

 Connect Four Game
 ============

 I had an interview with Wikimedia (commonly known for Wikipedia), and was given a coding exercise to create a simple implementation of the Connect Four game.
-This code was written relatively quick, and may need improvements.
+This code was written relatively quick, and needs improvements (see below).
 I initially wrote this exercise in jsfiddle, my apologies for being lazy:

 http://jsfiddle.net/jeff1evesque/8jy57/26/